spang/handbook/Benefits and Perks/Office Perks.md

 ## Meals

 Foodies welcome!
-We offer lunch five days a week, and dinner can be expensed for anyone who wants to work at the office past 6 p.m.
-Let Margaret know if you have dietary restrictions.
+We offer lunch five days a week via Forkable, which will let you pick your own meal each day with a budget of $15, and dinner can be expensed for anyone who wants to work at the office past 6 p.m.
+Please help us use our resources wisely and cancel your lunch delivery if you're not going to be in the office.

 ## Gym Membership

 Nylas offers reimbursements on gym memberships up to $70 a month (a maximum paid monthly that does not roll over).
-Fitness SF is conveniently located a few blocks from the office.
-Another nearby favorite for our climbers is Mission Cliffs.
-Please contact Margaret for reimbursement or if you need helping finding a gym.
+If you're in SF, you can join the Nylas account at Fitness SF (located a few blocks from the office) or Touchstone Climbing (several locations in the Bay Area, including Mission Cliffs and Dogpatch Boulders), or for any other gym we can set up a recurring reimbursement.
+Please contact Margaret for reimbursement or if you'd like help finding a gym.

-## In-Office Massages

-Every other Wednesday, Nylas has a full-day massage therapist in the office.
-Feel free to make your appointment through [Zeel](https://www.zeel.com/massage-on-demand/chair/start/nylas25).

-## Lyft Credit
+## Rideshare Credit

-Nylas offers a $100 Lyft credit each month to get you to and from the office.
-Just log into the Lyft app with your @nylas.com email address.
+Nylas offers a $100 rideshare credit each month to get you to and from the office.
+We are currently using Uber as we've found their business integration to be the most reliable.
+You'll receive an email at your work email when you start detailing how to connect your account.
 This credit is a maximum paid monthly and does not roll over.

 ## Commuter Benefits